 This year, the Coastal Heritage Society allowed animals in the program.
 Edward Krolikowski (representing Gen. Pulaski) and Russell Dobson (representing Pulaski's aid-de-camp, Lt.
 Charles Litomski), appropriately uniformed and riding their mounts (Mykonos and John Henry respectfully), represented Pulaski's Legion in the Battle of Savannah.
 Mrs. Camille Krolikowski was the groomsman for both riders.

 The Committee hosted a dinner the night before in honor of the donors at Billy's Place.
 The Charleston S.C.
-Polish-American Society members, lead by President Martha Andreski, brought a contingent to both the dinner and the ceremony the next morning.
+Polish-American Society members, lead by President Martha Andreski, headed a contingent to both the dinner and the ceremony the next morning.
 In addition, Mr. & Mrs. Jack Pinkowski of the Poles in America Foundation, as well as Mr. Peter Obst from Philadelphia also added to the festivities.
 A good time was had by all.

 Savannah Morning News Article - October 10, 2019